simrat39/rust-tools.nvim/README.md

             -- rest of the opts are forwarded to telescope },

-        -- All opts that go into inlay hints (scroll down a bit) can also go here, -- these apply to the default RustSetInlayHints command inlay_hints = {
+        inlay_hints = {
             -- wheter to show parameter hints with the inlay hints or not -- default: true